 If you’re getting a divorce, the tax implications probably are not the most pressing issue on your mind.
 The specifics of filing taxes after divorce and how you draw up your divorce agreement could make a big difference when it comes to your tax refund.
 Many couples consult a financial advisor to help them divide assets and plan for a financial future after divorce.
 As you prepare for your divorce needs, here are some important things to think about so you can stay on top of your taxes.

 Determine Your Filing Status

 The filing statuses that you can use will depend on when your divorce is completed.
 If you complete your divorce on or before Dec.
 31 (the final day of the tax year) then you cannot file a joint tax return.
 If the new year starts before your divorce becomes official, the IRS will still recognize you as married, and therefore allow you to file a joint return for the previous year.
-If you are eligible to file a joint return but you do not want to, you can choose the married filing separately status.
+You’re also eligible to file a joint return, but if you do not want to you can choose the married filing separately status.

-If you are still legally married, filing a joint tax return may be your best option because you can get a higher standard deduction by combining your income with your spouse.
+If you’re still legally married, filing a joint tax return may be your best option because you can get a higher standard deduction by combining your income with your spouse.
 The standard deduction is the amount of income that you can use to lower your tax bill.
-And for married taxpayers filing jointly in 2020 that amount is $24,800 ($25,100 in 2021).
-By comparison, the standard deduction for single taxpayers and married individuals filing separately is $12,400 in 2020 ($12,550 in 2021).

 When filing taxes after divorce, you can only use the head of household status if you meet all three of the following requirements: